Close

 Creating routines

 • Keep routines simple.
 Start with the basics — a predictable mealtime, homework routine and bedtime ritual.
 Sesame Street for Military Families offers support for morning separation, long waits, bedtime preparation and other experiences your young child may face each day.
+Starting small with simple routines can also benefit teens who are not used to structure.

 • Be realistic.
 If you get home from work at 6 p.m., a 7 p.m. bedtime probably isn’t achievable.
 Think carefully about your family’s schedule to guide your timing to determine what is best for meals, bath time and reading together before bedtime.

 • Be patient.
 Routines require practice and time for your child to get used to them.
 Adjust expectations and be patient.
+Work with your older children and teens to establish goals for routines, and cultivate habits they value and believe will benefit them.

 • Keep the same general structure.
 Use the same sequence of events at nighttime — for example, bath-pajamas-stories-sleep — to avoid delay tactics and other games.
 Try to keep the weekend routine similar to the weekday as far as snacks and naps.